 To mark the event a certificate is issued including details of this celebration.
 There is space for you and your witnesses signatures, and mine as celebrant.

-If you are interested in holding a Commitment ceremony, simply Contact Me by phone or email and I will be happy to discuss your ideas and options with you.
+If you are interested in holding a Commitment ceremony, simply Contact Me by phone or email, provide a few details about your ceremony and I will be happy to discuss your ideas and options with you.

 A sample basic ceremony format may be found by clicking on the button below.
 This ceremony or any others can be personalised along with readings and music added to suit you.
 For a Commitment ceremony the legal parts (or the parts in red font are not required).